Encrypted Messaging

 AP mode creates a standalone network (scan QR to join).
 STA mode joins your

-tablet hotspot for a unified network with the Pi 5 Sensor Hub.
+tablet hotspot for a unified network with the GridDown Sensor Hub.
 OFF mode disables

 WiFi entirely for maximum battery life. mDNS registers as griddown-radio.local